 * I was curious about the phrase, “for the birds,” so I looked it up and found a very useful post: Meaning and Origin of the American Phrase, “Strictly” for the birds.
 Apparently it was originally used in the US military as something meaningless, ridiculous, useless, or foolish, and it was much cruder–‘that’s shit for the birds”–a reference to the habit of some birds the soldiers encountered of picking the seeds out of cow dung and eating them.
 The phrase hit its peak of popularity in the US in the 1960s.
 Now it’s rarely used, or when used, is usually meant to be funny or clever as a title for something actually about birds.

 Unlike March (Emily Dickinson) or April (Mary Oliver), which focused on an individual poet, May was about a theme: birds.
-I have focused on birds before, memorizing a series of bird poems last summer, and creating an “deck do-nothing” exercise in February, but this was my first in-depth, month long investigation into:
+I have focused on birds before, memorizing a series of bird poems last summer, and creating a “deck do-nothing” exercise in February, but this was my first in-depth, month-long investigation into:

 - bird poems